carlonicora/minimalism/readme.md

 The following services are freely available

+* [activeCampaign](https://github.com/carlonicora/minimalism-service-active-campaign) - a service to integrate your app
+with the activeCampaign API.
 * [apiCaller](https://github.com/carlonicora/minimalism-service-api-caller) - a simple interface to run API requests that returns data through the [{json:api}](https://jsonapi.org) standard.
 * [encrypter](https://github.com/carlonicora/minimalism-service-encrypter) - encrypt IDs to send/receive online